If your house has been damaged by a fire you may be wondering, “is it OK to stay there?”

 Secure the Property

 You will need to secure the property following a fire for two reasons.
-1) To prevent further damage from occurring due to exposure to weather and animals.
+1) To prevent further damage due to exposure to weather and animals.
 2) To keep people from wandering onto the property and potentially getting hurt.

 Have the House Inspected